vedranaa/vis3d/README.md

 pip install -e .
 ```

+- You can also get the links to a few volumes from 3DIM from the `links` folder

 ## USE
 - Navigate to the folder containing `init.sh` which will set the environment etc.